There are 49 buildings on the 514-acre campus of UNK. The major buildings are:

 Student Support Services, Financial Aid,

-Women's Center and Counseling and Health Care (CHC).
+Women's Center and Student Health & Counseling (SHC).

 - The Museum of Nebraska Art